-Hello!
 I am a first-year Ph.D. student in the mathematics department at UC Berkeley.
 In 2025, I graduated from the blended BS/MS mathematics degree program at Cal Poly San Luis Obispo, where I was a Frost Research Scholar in the Bailey College of Science and Mathematics.
-I have broad mathematical interests, ranging from algebraic topology to theoretical computer science.
-I am very passionate about mathematics communication.
-In my free time, I enjoy hiking and exploring the outdoors of the beautiful coast of California.
+My current research interests are in nonlinear algebra, in particular metric algebraic geometry.

 Here is my CV.